spondbob/engine-docs/source/setup-node.md

 > **Note:** For new development, we suggest [enabling Engine in Apollo Server 2](https://www.apollographql.com/docs/apollo-server/features/metrics.html#Apollo-Engine), which no longer requires the Engine Proxy.
 If Engine Proxy is already a part of your infrastructure and you depend on the full response caching, this guide explains how to keep using the Engine Proxy with Apollo Server 2.

-We encourage you to <a href="javascript:void(0);" onclick="Intercom('showNewMessage')">contact us</a> with feedback or help if you encounter problems using Engine with your application.
+We encourage you to <a href="mailto:support@apollographql.com">contact us</a> with feedback or help if you encounter problems using Engine with your application.
 You can also join us in the public [#engine Slack Channel](https://www.apollographql.com/slack).

 <h2 id="setup-guide">Setup guide for Engine Proxy with Apollo Server 2</h2>